vkhazin/azure-function-eventhub-http/README.md

 }
 ```
 * Based on the action insert, update, or delete a record in the Cosmos DB
+* Sync action is used for initial data population and for periodic re-sync process
 * Update `SyncTimestamp` when writing to Cosmos DB